qaul/qaul.net/docs/qaul/rust/rust-install.md

 # Install Rust

-`libqaul`, the core of qaul.net app is programmed in rust.
+`libqaul`, the core of qaul app is programmed in rust.
 In order to build it, you need to install the
 **Rust programming language** with it's compiler cargo on your computer.